live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 {qmlProperty:double brightness}

-Can be any value
+Can be any value.

 {qmlProperty:double contrast}

-Should be between 0 and 10
+Should be between 0 and 10.

 {qmlType:Sticher}
 {qmlInherits:lcvcore#MatFilter}
-{qmlBrief:Stiches a set of images toghether based on the list of matrixes and a set of parameters}
+{qmlBrief:Stiches a set of images toghether based on the list of matrixes and a set of parameters.}

 {qmlProperty:lcvcore#MatList input}